 Cloudy and Rain showers all day

 The forecast was very poor for the day.
 With Cloud or Mostly Cloudy being forecast all day with Rain Showers starting Mid Morning and lasting all day.
-One thing we have learnt about Maui Forecasts is to ignore them.
+One thing we have learned about Maui Forecasts is to ignore them.
 The Tropical Nature of the Islands means most days are forecast to have showers, The Cloud that builds upon the Mountains also has the potential to spill over and cause rain.
 The reality is often this doesn’t happen in your area or if it does then it’s brief.
 The below pic is a typical Cloudy with Rain Showers type of day, Taken this morning…

 Cloudy With Rain…errr